 The main benefit of PPC advertising is that you aren’t throwing money into the wind and hoping for results.
 Unlike many other forms of online advertising, the Pay-Per-Click model has guaranteed benefits.
 In other words, you are paying for each visitor, not paying and hoping for visitors.

 Google and Facebook are the most popular for PPC advertising campaigns.
 Google Shopping ads are most used by ecommerce brands.
 You’ll see these ads when you search for a specific product in Google and the search engine shows you an array of similar products available in your area (or for shipping).
 Google Shopping works well with Google Ads.

 While it is up to you to turn that visitor into a conversion, at least you are buying that chance.
 Traditional paid search ads can be frustrating when you spend your finite marketing budget for ad space, only to get nothing in return.
 A good PPC strategy (such as retargeting) gives you a more predictable ROI making them a stable option for driving new traffic.

 SEO should be a major focus for any ecommerce marketing strategy.
 While it may not deliver the fastest results, an investment of time now will pay dividends down the road.

 Understanding search engine marketing best practices will improve your SERP visibility earning you more organic traffic.
-Tricks as simple as using image alt tags, having a linking strategy, and targeting the right keywords can bring new visitors to your site every day for free.
+Tricks as simple as using image alt tags, having a linking strategy, and targeting the right keywords for Google search can bring new visitors to your site every day for free.

 Content marketing is a vehicle for creating SEO opportunities and attracting organic traffic.
 The goal of content marketing is to land search users with target keywords, helpful information, and backlinking.
-The goal is to create a funnel that drives users to your site and converts them into customers.
+The goal is to create a funnel that drives users to your site, converts them into customers, and increases retention.

 Affiliate marketing is similar to partnering with freelance salespeople.
 The job of an affiliate marketer is to promote your goods or services and drive sales.